kdab99/Resume/README.md

 Resume in LaTeX.
-Updated for formatting changes and content
+Updated for formatting changes and content.